Test-Time Scaling of Reasoning Models for Machine Translation: Results and Analysis

 However, beyond a 500-token budget, a critical pattern emerges: the models stop generating more thinking tokens, and concurrently, their performance plateaus.
 We hypothesize that the fine-tuning successfully aligns the model's reasoning behavior with the effective reasoning boundary of the task.

 This efficient alignment vanishes on the other out-of-domain literary translation tasks.
 The most striking counterexample is the document-level WMT24-Literary task.
-Here, the actual thinking tokens continue to scale almost linearly with the budget, indicating the models are using the provided extra capacity to ``think" longer.
-Yet, this extended reasoning does not translate into better performance; the GEA scores remain erratic and show no consistent improvement.
+Here, the actual thinking tokens continue to scale almost linearly with the budget, indicating the models are using the provided extra capacity to ``think" longer.\footnote{We attribute this distinct behavior to text granularity: unlike the out-of-domain paragraph-level tasks (LitEval-Corpus) where limited context leads models to exhaust reasoning paths and saturate early, the extensive context in document-level translation allows models to continuously expand their reasoning loops to consume the available budget.} Yet, this extended reasoning does not translate into better performance; the GEA scores remain erratic and show no consistent improvement.
 This disconnect suggests the models are engaged in unproductive or unfocused reasoning, ``spinning their wheels" without the specialized knowledge required for this different type of literary translation.
 This dichotomy underscores our central argument: \textit{test-time scaling is most effective when fine-tuning has equipped a model with not only domain-specific knowledge but also an efficient strategy for how and when to apply it.}